aaxu0428/Stroke-Segmentation/README.md

 # Acute Stroke Segmentation from DWI using FCN-8 and U-Net
-By Liang Xu, Angela Xu and Katharina Brown
+By Liang Xu and Angela Xu

 Stroke is the second-leading cause of death worldwide, but manual detection of acute stroke lesions is a labor-intensive and costly process.
 This project applies deep learning techniques, specifically two-dimensional U-Net and FCN-8 models, to segmentation of stroke lesions on diffusion-weighted MRI (DWI) images.